-A real estate crowdfunding platform gives their investors direct access to real estate investments whereas the idea behind a REIT is that you have exposure to real estate without actually owning, directly, the property.
+A real estate crowdfunding platform gives their investors direct access to real estate investments.
+A REIT gives you broader exposure to real estate without directly owning the property.

 What is a REIT?

-A REIT is essentially a corporation that owns and manages a portfolio of income-producing real estate properties such as apartments, hotels, malls and office buildings (Equity REIT’s or EREITs), mortgages secured by such real estate (Mortgage REITs or MREITs) or a combination of the two (Hybrid REITs).
+A REIT is essentially a corporation that owns and manages a portfolio of income-producing real estate properties such as apartments, hotels, malls and office buildings.
+Mortgages are secured by such real estate (Mortgage REITs or MREITs) or a combination of the two (Hybrid REITs).

 REIT’s can also be private or public.
-Private REIT’s are not registered or traded with the Securities and Exchange Commission (SEC) and raise equity from accredited investors (i.e. individuals, trusts or other entities) whereas publicly traded REITs are registered with the SEC and traded in major stock exchanges such as the NYSE, NASDAQ and AMEX.
+Private REIT’s are not registered or traded with the Securities and Exchange Commission (SEC).
+They usually raise equity from accredited investors (i.e. individuals, trusts or other entities).
+Whereas publicly traded REITs are registered with the SEC and traded in major stock exchanges such as the NYSE, NASDAQ and AMEX.

-There are over 800 private REITs and over 200 publicly traded REITs in the United States with total assets of $400 billion.
+There are over 800 private REITs and over 200 publicly traded REITs in the United States.
+Their total assets are roughly $400 billion.
 Accordingly, REITs make up only a fraction of the $11-12 Trillion Dollar US Commercial Real Estate Market.